Armenians violated ceasefire 93 times in a day

 Report was told in the press service of Azerbaijani Defense Ministry.

+Armenian armed units fired at Azerbaijani positions located in Gizilhajili, Kemerli and Gaymagli villages of Gazakh region from positions in the villages of Berkaber of Ijevan region, as well Dovegh, Barekamavan villages of Noyemberyan region.

-Armenian armed units also fired on positions of Azerbaijani Armed Forces near Tapgaragoyunlu, Gulustan villages of Goranboy region, Chilaburt of Tartar, Kangarli, Sarijali, Shuraabad villages of Agdam region, Kuropatkino village of Khojavand region, Horadiz, Ashaghy Seyidahmedli villages of Fizuli region, Mehdili village of Jabrayil region and nameless heights in the territory of Goranboy, Khojavend, Fuzuli and Jabrail regions.
+Armenian armed units also fired on positions of Azerbaijani Armed Forces near Tapgaragoyunlu, Gulustan villages of Goranboy region, Kangarli, Sarijali, Shuraabad villages of Agdam region, Kuropatkino village of Khojavand region, Horadiz, Garakhanbeyli villages of Fizuli region, Mehdili village of Jabrayil region and nameless heights in the territory of Goygol, Goranboy, Khojavend, Fuzuli and Jabrail regions.

 News DepartmentNews Author